Western Auto: Beneficial

 In 1961, Western Auto was sold to the Beneficial Finance Corporation.
 Beneficial retained ownership until 1985, when the company was purchased in a leveraged buyout led by Western Auto management and Wesray Capital Corporation.

 Streamlining business operations

-In the early 1980s, in response to the success of Wal-Mart, Western Auto Retail converted all of the company-owned stores to what it called "FLAG" stores, which sold exclusively automotive parts and accessories.
+In the early 1980s, in response to the success of Walmart, Western Auto Retail converted all of the company-owned stores to what it called "FLAG" stores, which sold exclusively automotive parts and accessories.
 These stores were largely located in more urbanized areas much like their successors today.
 Western Auto Wholesale strongly urged its associate stores to become at least 50% automotive, but most refused because the customer base of their locations, in "small town America", demanded a wider range of merchandise.
 This disagreement by the associate stores would later save the company.

 In February 1986, Western Auto purchased 40 White Stores in Texas from Canadian Tire for US$24.5 million.
 In February 1987, Western Auto purchased Wheeling, West Virginia-based Tire America.
 In October of that year, it purchased Dale City, Virginia-based National Tire Warehouse.